 Streaks

 Group level analyses do not adequately capture individual behaviour (Pamir et al. 2011) and a poor group performance can mask individuals which managed to learn the task.
-On individual level, consistency is a good measure.
+On an individual level, consistency is a good measure of learning.
 If ants learned the task, we would expect them to display longer streaks of correct decisions, as they repeatedly choose the correct Y-maze arm.
 Our analysis revealed a significant interaction between treatment (same/different) and streak type (correct/incorrect) (χ2 = 8.9718, p = 0.0027) which is reflected by significantly longer correct than incorrect streaks in the ‘different’ treatment, but the opposite pattern in the ‘same’ treatment (Estimated marginal mean contrasts, ratio = 1.372, p = 0.0374; ratio = 0.723, p = 0.0382, respectively, see figure 3A).
-The longest correct streaks were 9 visits long in both treatments, whereas longest incorrect streaks spanned 10 and 11 (‘different’ and ‘same’, respectively).
+The longest correct streaks were 9 visits long in both treatments, whereas the longest incorrect streaks spanned 10 and 11 visits (‘different’ and ‘same’, respectively).

 Furthermore, we found that some ants displayed strong side biases.
 The length of left side streaks was significantly longer than right streaks (χ2 = 5.0779, p = 0.0242), and estimated marginal mean contrasts revealed that this was within ants in the ‘same’ treatment (ratio = 0.635, p = 0.0219), but not within the ‘different’ treatment (ratio = 0.851, p = 0.3788).
 The longest left streak in the different treatment was 17 visits, while one ant in the ‘same’ treatment went left 27 times in a row (56% of visits, an event that is expected to happen by chance at a rate of less than 1 per twelve thousand billion).
 Longest right streaks were 19 and 9 visits long (‘different’ and ‘same’, respectively).